frederikkemarin/BEND/README.md

 ```
 python scripts/train_on_task.py --config-name {tasl}
 ```
-By default the task is run for all embeddings.
-To alter this either modigy the config file or change the settings from the commandline
+By default the task is run on all embeddings.
+To alter this either modify the config file or change the settings from the commandline
 E.g. to run gene finding on all embeddings the commandline is:
 ```
 python scripts/train_on_task.py --config-name gene_finding